Changissnz/nu_merchant_principal/README.md

 proceeding to action.

-An obvious thought on these two models is that there can be a "balancing act" between the two models.
+An obvious thought on these two models is that there can be a "balancing act" between them.
 There is no physical law on cognition, based on prior evidence yielded through empirical studies, that states that exactly one model is to be used for the duration of a sentient being's existence.
-On the premise of design behind the Myer-Briggs test, it is conjectured that preferring one cognitive model over the other may skew overall cognitive processes through the span of a sentient being's time in ways that contradict the "balancing act" it desires with goals for a middle ground of impartiality.
+On the premise of design behind the Myer-Briggs test, it is conjectured that preferring one cognitive model over the other at some critical spans in time (such as the beginning) may skew overall cognitive processes through the span of a sentient being's time in ways that contradict the "balancing act" it desires with goals for a middle ground of impartiality.
+The corrective cycles involved in judgment-first models may yield more pronounced changes in acquired solutions, due to the obvious possibility of drastic differences in the samples from arbitrary information-flow intake.

 Obtuse judgments can count in cases in which there is the lack of immediate consequences for the sentient